 In the wilderness, berserkers lived like their totem animal, adopting its mannerisms and habits, sustaining themselves by hunting and raiding settlements.

 They Entered Battle In A Psychotic Frenzy And Ripped Enemy Soldiers To Shreds

 Berserkers are historically described as taking part in rituals that, before battle, would induce a trancelike collective state called berserkergang:

 This fury, which was called berserkergang, occurred not only in the heat of battle, but also during laborious work.
 Men who were thus seized performed things which otherwise seemed impossible for human power.
 This condition is said to have begun with shivering, chattering of the teeth, and chill in the body, and then the face swelled and changed its colour.
 With this was connected a great hot-headedness, which at last gave over into a great rage, under which they howled as wild animals, bit the edge of their shields, and cut down everything they met without discriminating between friend or foe.

 While in this frenzied state, berserkers lost all human capacity for reason or self-cognizance, and were known to scream and howl constantly, and rip enemies to shreds with their bare hands.

-Writing in the American Journal of Psychiatry, Howard Fabing explains berserkers may have taken Amanita muscaria. a psychedelic mushroom containing bufotenine.
+Writing in the American Journal of Psychiatry, Howard Fabing explains berserkers may have taken Amanita muscaria., a psychedelic mushroom containing bufotenine.
 In trials, bufotenine has been shown to cause hallucinations and psychophysiological effects consistent with those described in Norse sagas.

-It's also possible they drank butt tons of alcohol.
+It's also possible they drank tons of alcohol.
 Both shrooms and booze consumption fit contemporary knowledge of Viking rituals, though other reasons for the berserker rage-trance have been suggested, including self-induced hysteria, epilepsy, mental illness, and even genetics.